-TP patching is a connection within the telephony network created using patches within or at points.
+TP Patch is a connection within the telephony network created using patches within or at points.
 The connection is made either between the pin and the technical port in a terminator, between two pins of different terminators in a switching point, or between two pins of one terminator.

 General information about the patch fiber is managed in the “General” home tab.